This chapter describes tasks that you need to complete after you install the software.

 Alias /i/ "ORACLE_HTTPSERVER_HOME/apex/images/" AddType text/xml xbl AddType text/x-component htc <Location /pls/apex> Order deny,allow PlsqlDocumentPath docs AllowOverride None PlsqlDocumentProcedure wwv_flow_file_mgr.process_download PlsqlDatabaseConnectString host:port:service_name ServiceNameFormat PlsqlNLSLanguage AMERICAN_AMERICA.AL32UTF8 PlsqlAuthenticationMode Basic SetHandler pls_handler PlsqlDocumentTablename wwv_flow_file_objects$ PlsqlDatabaseUsername APEX_PUBLIC_USER PlsqlDefaultPage apex PlsqlDatabasePassword apex_public_user_password Allow from all </Location>

-Locate the line containing PlsqlNLSLanguage
+Locate the line containing PlsqlNLSLanguage.

-setting determines the language setting of the DAD.
-The character set portion of the PlsqlNLSLanguage
+The PlsqlNLSLanguage setting determines the language setting of the DAD.
+The character set portion of the PlsqlNLSLanguage value must be set to AL32UTF8, regardless of whether or not the database character set is AL32UTF8.
+For example:

 ...
 PlsqlNLSLanguage AMERICAN_AMERICA.AL32UTF8 ...

-Save and exit the dads.conf
+Save and exit the dads.conf file.

 To stop and restart Oracle HTTP Server: